Medication Management Ireland Essay Sample

-They must be able to identify the adverse side effects of drugs that can cause morbidity and mortality and are supposed to report any such suspected adverse reactions of such drugs or medications.
+They must be able to identify the adverse side effects of drugs that can cause morbidity and mortality and are supposed to report any suspected adverse reactions of such drugs or medications.
 They must also report any adverse incidents involving any medical devices and equipment.

 Standardized conscious sedation must be used for the patient only if it is being continuously assessed and monitored so that it does not cause any immediate harm to the patient or service user.
 There must be a written policy for the healthcare professionals in relation to continuous sedation and their other responsibilities.

-Medication protocols are the directed written instructions that allow supply and administration of the medicinal product by nurses or midwives in various clinical situations.
+Medication protocols are the directed written instructions that allow the supply and administration of the medicinal product by nurses or midwives in various clinical situations.

 Medication protocols involve the authorization of a nurse or midwife to supply medications to groups of patients.
-It must be developed based on evidence of the best practices and be supported by the multidisciplinary team.
+It must be developed based on evidence of the best practices and be supported by a multidisciplinary team.

 The development and quality assurance of medication protocol is the responsibility of healthcare professionals.
 Policies must be devised to support the development and implementation of medication protocols for the patient’s care.